maccody/KanaChordPlus/software/dictionaries/README.md

 The rank value is used when generating a list of Kanji and Japanese word for the reading (Kana characters) provided.
 The list is ordered such that Japanese word are listed first, followed by Kanji, with the more common listed first.

 ## Programmatic dictionary file generation

+**NOTE: This section is only useful if one wants to understand how the dictionary files are generated.
+These files have already been generated and placed in their appropriate directories.
+If you want to make changes to the dictionary files, then the Python script will need to be run and the files copied to the directory containing the other source code.**

 The very large number of readings and their associated Kanji characters and Japanese words made it a big challenge to create all of the data structures for the four dictionaries.
 It was decided to generate the dictionaries programmatically using a Python script.
 This ensured consistency of data structure content and quick regeneration, when needed, to change or correct content.

 The Python script, kana_kanji_dictionary.py has over 1400 lines of code and comments (fortunately!).
 It was developed using Python 3.8.0.
 The following Python libraries required by the script: